webplatform/docs/tutorials/offline_todo/index.md

 * The Application Cache, used for caching application files such as HTML, images, JavaScript and CSS
 * Databases, used for data access and key-based lookups such as localStorage and sessionStorage

-This sample demonstrates how to take your applications offline using the Applications cache, by extending the Database functionality in the HTML5Rocks! [http://www.html5rocks.com/en/tutorials/webdatabase/todo/ to-do list manager] tutorial.
+This sample demonstrates how to take your applications offline using the Application Cache, by extending the Database functionality in the HTML5Rocks! [http://www.html5rocks.com/en/tutorials/webdatabase/todo/ to-do list manager] tutorial.

 The TODO list manager already demonstrates the use of client-side databases, so combining this with the Application Cache and using all the same Javascript and HTML will give you a clear indication of how simple it can be to take your applications offline.

 ==What is the Application Cache?==

-The Application Cache (or App Cache for short) is designed to let you declaratively specify your web application's required resources in a manifest file.
+The Application Cache (App Cache for short) is designed to let you declaratively specify your web application's required resources in a manifest file.
 The resources listed in the manifest will be proactively downloaded and stored by the browser.

 ==Step 1.
 Creating a basic manifest==